Employment & Botanical

 Skills and Abilities

-• Demonstrated knowledge of informal education principles and developmentally appropriate practices for learners of all ages.
+• Demonstrated knowledge of formal and informal education principles and developmentally appropriate practices.

 • Excellent written and verbal communication skills, including public speaking and group facilitation.